bbqkees/vbus-arduino-domoticz/README.md

 #### Additional credits
 Sketch is based on the VBus library from 'Willie' from the Mbed community.
+Also have a look at the [Github of Daniel Wippermann](https://github.com/danielwippermann), the lead software engineer of Resol.
+He has written lots of useful code for you to use in interfacing with Resol equipment.

 #### Which license applies here?
 The MIT License.
 This means that you can do whatever you want with my code!
 No need to ask me.